isxbot/eleventy_swa/SCA.md

 At first glance, this flag seems to be a serious problem, but after review we have found several reasons why these are false positives.
 * None of these files are called at runtime, and are only called during tests.
 * All of the files that have been flagged for this error level issue utilize the unencrypted sockets in question for traffic on localhost only, and do not transmit data over-the-wire.

+### Prohibit weak random
+19 potential issues for this pattern were discovered.
+Codacy’s description of the issue is as follows:

+>The use of a predictable random value can lead to vulnerabilities when used in certain security critical contexts.
+For example, when the value is used as:
+>a CSRF token
+>a password reset token (sent by email)
+>any other secret value
+>A quick fix could be to replace the use of java.util.Random with something stronger, such as java.security.SecureRandom.”

+This is closely related to [CWE-330: Use of Insufficiently Random Values](https://cwe.mitre.org/data/definitions/330.html) where “The software may use insufficiently random numbers or values in a security context that depends on unpredictable numbers.”

+For manual review, I went through each of the potential issues to determine if they were using a predictable random number generators in one of the security critical contexts mentioned above.

+*core/src/main/scala/kafka/log/LogConfig.scala, core/src/main/scala/kafka/security/authorizer/AclAuthorizer.scala, core/src/main/scala/kafka/utils/Throttler.scala
+	*These files use a random number to vary the length of time processes are delayed.
+For example, in AclAuthorizer.scala if an update to the access control list fails, the client is put to sleep for a brief amount of time so that it isn’t competing with other clients trying to update the list.
+The random number adds jitter to vary the length of time these clients are sleeping, so that multiple competing clients aren’t all asleep at the same time.
+Because this is not one of the security critical contexts mentioned earlier, using a predictable random number in this situation isn’t a concern.
+*core/src/main/scala/kafka/tools/ConsoleConsumer.scala
+	*This file uses a random number to give a consumer group a unique identifier.
+Again, this isn’t a security critical context, so it’s fine to use a predictable random number in this situation.

+The remaining flagged files are located in a test folder and aren’t called at runtime.

 ### Subprocess without shell equals true
 Two files were flagged for this issue: release.py and kafka-merge-pr.py.